ESNEFT’s most recent visiting guidance for winter

 – Have any COVID-19 symptoms or have tested positive for COVID-19 in the past 10 days

 – Have had diarrhoea or vomiting.
-They should not come to hospital until they have been symptom free for 48 hours (two days)
+You should not come to hospital until you have been symptom free for 48 hours (two days).

-- Patients can be accompanied by up to two visitors in A&E – providing the visitors are free of COVID-19 symptoms.
-Surgical face masks must still be worn by patients and visitors attending A&E departments.
+- Patients can be accompanied by up to two visitors in A&E. Surgical face masks must still be worn by patients and visitors attending A&E departments.
 Both parents/carers can accompany children

 Face masks are still available at all main entrances, or you can ask a member of staff on the ward or department you are visiting who can supply one for you.

 Helping your loved one to recover in hospital

 Did you know you can help your loved one’s recovery when you’re visiting them in hospital?

 These small things can make a big difference to patients: